Click on photo to watch the film!

 Click here to see a map of the Leaf River caribou migratory range in northern Canada

-Click here to learn more about the trips on which the summer caribou migration footage for this film was taken
+Click here to learn more about our expeditions to see the great summer caribou migration

 Great Canadian Wildlife Adventures is a proud & committed member of FAADA